Last Updated on

 - OR see all Snack Recipes

-If you’ve tried this No Bake Chocolate Coconut Slice I’d love to hear how you enjoyed it!
+If you’ve tried this Chocolate Coconut Slice I’d love to hear how you enjoyed it!
 Pop a comment and a star rating below!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to keep up to date with more delicious recipes.

 - 1 cup rolled oats